Words: Tom Ward

 Following Mean Streets, the studio wanted more from Scorsese and De Niro.
 Along with Raging Bull, Taxi Driver is arguably their most iconic pairing.
 With Travis Bickle, a lonely, sleepless cab driver with an urge to assert his value by cleaning up what he sees as a cesspool New York, Scorsese and De Niro created the prototype angry young man.

 Bickle haunts every frame he’s in, exuding sordid ‘men’s rights’ and ‘incel’ energy decades before those terms were coined.
-The ultimate showdown, in which he rescues a 12-year-old Jodie Foster from life as a sex-worker, all but predicted the Pizzagate conspiracy, painting the right-wing nutjob as the unhinged hero.
+The ultimate showdown, in which he rescues a 12-year-old Jodie Foster from life as a sex worker, all but predicted the Pizzagate conspiracy, painting the right-wing nutjob as the unhinged hero.
 Whether the ending is all a dying dream of glory is still up for dispute.
 For all its brutality and ugliness, Taxi Driver is an incredibly beautiful film, especially in its depictions of New York at night (its main palette), while its editing, camerawork and pacing all hold up, almost 50 years on.
 Like The Wolf of Wall Street, this film should be taken as a warning.

 Goodfellas, 1990

 The Sopranos, The Godfather and Goodfellas – when it comes to the mob on screen, this is arguably the holy trinity.
-While the three share a lot of New York actors, Goodfellas belongs to De Niro who, as a middle-aged, mid-tier mobster, has the job of keeping everything together, even as the ambitious Henry Hill (Ray Liotta), the neighbourhood kid turned drug pusher, threatens to fuck it all up.
+While the three share a lot of New York actors, Goodfellas belongs to De Niro who, as a middle-aged, mid-tier mobster, has the job of keeping everything together, even as the ambitious Henry Hill (Ray Liotta), the neighbourhood kid turned drug pusher, threatens to f—k it all up.

-From the voiceover to the Copacabana tracking shot to Pesci’s “Funny how?” to Scorsese’s mum’s breakfast cameo to the prison garlic scene to Hill’s long, paranoid day of meatballs, handguns and helicopters, Goodfellas simply cannot be bettered.
-It has style in abundance; grisly, yet darkly funny hits; and an energy that simply doesn’t let up.
+From the voiceover to the Copacabana tracking shot to Joe Pesci’s “Funny how?” to Scorsese’s mum’s breakfast cameo to the prison garlic scene to Hill’s long, paranoid day of meatballs, handguns and helicopters, Goodfellas simply cannot be bettered.
+It has style in abundance; grisly yet darkly funny hits; and an energy that simply doesn’t let up.
 The colours, the cast, the camerawork, the soundtrack, this is Scorsese firing on all cylinders almost two-and-a-half decades into his career.
-33 years on, he hasn’t beaten it… yet.
+34 years on, he hasn’t beaten it… yet.

 Want more big-screen content?
 We look back at Sir Michael Caine’s best roles…